MicrosoftDocs/SupportArticles-docs/Office/OfficeExperts/activation/reset-office-365-proplus-activation-state.md

 <details>
 <summary><b>Section A: Remove Office licenses & cached accounts</a></b></summary>

-This section is sub-divided into three parts.
+This section is subdivided into three parts.
 Some of the parts require editing registry entries.

 > [!IMPORTANT]
 > Follow the steps in this section carefully.
 Serious problems might occur if you modify the registry incorrectly.
 Before you modify it, [back up the registry for restoration](https://support.microsoft.com/help/322756) in case problems occur.